Jeff Winter

-Jeff Winter (born 18 April 1955 in Middlesbrough, England) is a former Premier League referee.
+Jeff Winter (born 18 April 1955) is a former Premier League referee.

 Refereeing career

 Winter took charge of the 2004 FA Cup final between Manchester United and Millwall, his final game as a professional referee before retirement.
 Winter also appeared as an official on the BBC TV programme Superstars.

 Since 2006, he has officiated in the annual series of national six-a-side tournaments called Masters Football, referees for which are FA endorsed.
 This competition features ex-professional footballers chosen by the PFA, and is televised on Sky Sports.

 Media work

 He worked for TFM Radio on Teesside until June 2008 and currently writes many columns for local and national media, all of which can be found on his official site.